Hibbelharry/redmine_sidebar_toc_pt/README.md

-## Redmine Sidebar Table of Content and Project Tree plugin
+## Redmine Sidebar: Table of Content and Project Tree plugin

 ### Description
   This plugin is based on https://github.com/twinslash/redmine_sidebar_toc.